headlamp-k8s/headlamp/docs/installation/in-cluster/index.md

 With the instructions in the previous section, the Headlamp service should be running, but you still need the ingress server as mentioned.
-We provide an example sample ingress yaml file for this purpose, but you have to manually replace the **URL** placeholder with the desired URL (the ingress file also assumes that you have contour and a cert-manager set up, but if you don't then you'll just not have TLS).
+We provide a sample ingress YAML file for this purpose, but you have to manually replace the **URL** placeholder with the desired URL.
+The ingress file also assumes that you have Contour and a cert-manager set up, but if you don't, then you'll just not have TLS.

 Assuming your URL is `headlamp.mydeployment.io`, getting the sample ingress file and changing the URL can quickly be done by: